ranja-sarkar/pca/README.md

 I have discussed the usefulness of PCA with regards to [proteins](https://ranja-sarkar.github.io/networks-graphs/).
-There are other linear algebraic methods useful in matrix factorization problems which entail decomposition of signals into components.
+There are **other linear algebraic methods** useful in matrix-factorization problems which entail decomposition of signals into components.
 Understanding these methods from linear algebra becomes essential for data analysis and machine learning.
 They provide convenient ways to break a matrix, which perhaps contains some data we are interested in, into simpler and meaningful pieces of information.

 **Chapter 3** of my book ["A handook of mathematical models with python"](https://ranja-sarkar.github.io/) is about the linear-algebraic method, principal component analysis ([PCA](https://gist.github.com/ranja-sarkar/3349477dcd8f2f46b4abc5b5c6a09496).